• Skip to primary navigation

 (Applause)

-I found that video very, very thought provoking, and that’s I wanted to bring it here for you guys see.
-And what was interesting about it is the obvious choice me to talk about was graphics and audio.
-But you heard, Michael talked about all these other elements well.
-Video games give an awful lot of other things too, and that’s why people get so addicted. most important one being fun.
+I that video very, very thought provoking, and that’s why wanted to bring it here for you guys to see.
+And what was interesting it is the obvious choice for me to talk about was and audio.
+But as you heard, Michael talked about all these other elements as well.
+Video games an awful lot of other things too, and that’s people get so addicted.
+The most important one being fun.

-The name of this track “The Magic To Come.”
-Who is that going to come from?
-Is it going come from the best directors in the world as we thought it would?
-I don’t think so.
-I think it’s going to from the children who are growing up now that aren’t stuck with all of the stuff that we from the past.
-They’re going to do it their way, the tools that we’ve created.
-The same with students or highly creative people, and people like that.
+The name of track is “The Magic To Come.”
+Who is that going come from?
+Is it going to come from the directors in the world as we thought it probably would? don’t think so.
+I think it’s going to come from the children who are up now that aren’t stuck with all of the stuff that we remember from the past.
+They’re to do it their way, using the tools that we’ve created. same with students or highly creative people, writers and people that.

-As far as colleges go, there’s about 350 around the world teaching video game courses.
-That means there’s literally thousands of new ideas.
-Some the ideas are really dreadful and some of them great.
-There’s nothing worse than having to listen to someone try pitch you a really bad video game idea.
+As far as colleges go, there’s about 350 colleges around the world video game courses.
+That means there’s literally thousands of ideas.
+Some of the ideas are really dreadful and of them are great.
+There’s nothing worse than having to listen to someone and pitch you a really bad video game idea.

 (Laughter)